Your most common questions, answered

 We’re currently working on our housing analysis and how Google can best contribute to the City’s goal of 25 percent of the housing developed in the Diridon Station Area to be affordable.

 How is Google responding to the region's housing needs including displacement?

-Recently, we committed $1 billion to help accelerate the production of housing in the Bay Area, and Google.org also committed $50 million to support organizations focused on issues of homelessenss and displacement.
+Last year, we committed $1 billion to help accelerate the production of housing in the Bay Area, and Google.org committed $50 million to support organizations focused on issues of homelessness and displacement.
 The City is also working on the Diridon Housing Study as well as a citywide anti-displacement study.

 How much parking is included and is it available to the public?

 Up to 5,160 parking spaces for public and/or commercial and residential use are under review.
 The City is also conducting a parking study that will help determine the Diridon Station Area’s parking needs.
 Adjustments to the number are likely.

 How will historic assets be protected?

 We value and want to preserve the City’s historical landmarks, which is why we’re conducting a historic resources analysis as part of our design and environmental review processes.